Numigi/gitoo/README.md

 # Gitoo

-A library to manage odoo add-ons.
+A library to gather odoo add-ons from git repositories.

 ## Services
 Service|Status